Alien Coding: Components

 \subsection{The Programming Language and its Python and NMT Representations}

 A formal description of the programming language used in this paper is given in \cite{abs-2202-11908}.
 It is minimalistic by design, to avoid human-informed bias.
 Since many examples given in this paper require an understanding of the language, we briefly summarize it here.
 The language contains two variables x and y, that can take as values arbitrary-precision integers.
 It includes the standard operators $0,1,2,+,\times,\mmod,\mdiv$ (integer division) and the conditional operators $\mcond (a,b,c) :=\ \mbox{if } a \leq 0 \mbox{ then } b \mbox{ else } c$.
 These programming operators follow the standard semantics of most programming languages (including C and Python).
 In this programming language, an expression $p$ can either be evaluated to an integer if given specific values for $x$ and $y$ or can be used to create a binary function $f$ defined by $f(x,y) = p$.
-The three looping operators of this language treat their arguments in these two different manners depending on their positions.
-Looping expressions may themselves be used as arguments of looping operators allowing for arbitrarily nesting of loops.
+The three looping operators in this language have functional arguments designated by $f,g$ and integer arguments noted $a,b,c$.
+Looping expressions may themselves be used as arguments of looping operators allowing for arbitrary nesting of loops.

 \paragraph{The $\mloop$ Operator} This operator takes three arguments: one function and two integers.

 This definition is almost the same as the one used to define primitive recursion in the standard theory of primitive recursive functions.
 For more clarity and portability, we can translate this construction to Python.
 We capitalize the variables in $a$ and $b$, which play a different role than the variables in $f$, to avoid undesirable variable capture.
 Python's implementation $F$ of the function that can be derived from the expression $\mloop(f,a,b)$ is as follows: